cruzerngz/remote_file_service/report/main.typ

 - A client-side function to invoke the remote method
 - The data type used to represent the request and response of the remote method
 - A unique remote method signature, used to dispatch the correct method on the server side.
-- A remotely invokable trait for context managers to send and receive requests.
+- A remotely invocable trait for context managers to send and receive requests.

 // describe the middleware logic, context manager and dispatcher == Middleware